obajaber/obajaber.github.io/_pages/about.md

 * IEEE Symposium on Security and Privacy (S&P 2023)

 **External Reviewer:**
+* IEEE European Symposium on Security and Privacy (Euro S&P 2024)
 * ACM Conference on Computer and Communications Security (CCS 2023)
 * International Conference on Information and Communications Security (ICICS 2023)
 * ACM Conference on Measurement and Modeling of Computer Systems (SIGMETRICS 2023)